Alexon13/Orpheus/README.txt

 ## 6. Spawning System
 The *SpawningSystem* handles spawning of entities:

-- Controls the spawning of entities and the assignment of their initial components.
+- Controls the spawning of new entities and the assignment of their initial components.

 ## 7. Input System
 The *InputSystem* handles the user input:

-- Control the input from the player and allows manual movement of entities.
+- Controls the input from the player and allows manual movement of entities.
+- Controls the dev tools.

 ---